AlanJGG/AlteniaVenta/README.md

 # AlteniaVenta
-This is Point of Sale system for tortillerias.
+This is a Point of Sale system for tortillerias.